Completed 2021 Upper Burdekin

 • New insights into the regional hydrogeology highlight the groundwater characteristics of the aquifers in the Nulla and McBride basalt provinces and their interactions with rivers and groundwater-dependent ecosystems.
 These key findings are presented in the reports and other publications listed below.

 • New baseline information includes geological, hydrogeological and geophysical data.
 These help to map and characterise the groundwater systems.
-These data have been provided to Queensland water managers, and released for open access via the Geoscience Australia Data Portal
+These data have been provided to Queensland water managers, and released for open access via the Geoscience Australia Data Portal.

 • New airborne LiDAR elevation survey data is available via Geoscience Australia's Elvis Data Portal.